Butcher Blocks and Wood Cutting Boards: The Best Natural Methods for Care and Cleaning

 After any use with animal proteins, or every 7 to 10 days, the surface of your wooden cutting boards and butcher blocks should be sterilized.

-While natural products such as lemon juice, tea tree oil, and vinegar have some disinfectant properties, they aren’t effective on powerful germs such as E. coli, salmonella, or staphylococcus – all of which can be present in food preparation, and particularly in raw meat.
+While natural products such as lemon juice, tea tree oil, and vinegar have some disinfectant properties, they aren’t effective against powerful pathogens such as E. coli, salmonella, or staphylococcus – all of which can be present in food preparation, and particularly in raw meat.

-And for wooden surfaces, this means a diluted solution of chlorine bleach or hydrogen peroxide.
+For wooden surfaces, this means a diluted solution of chlorine bleach, or a combination of vinegar and hydrogen peroxide.

 Bleach

-Mix 1 tablespoon of chlorine bleach with 1 quart of water in a spray bottle and liberally spray the entire surface.
+Mix 1 tablespoon of chlorine bleach with 1 quart of water in a spray bottle.
+Liberally spray the entire infected surface.

-Allow to sit for 3 to 5 minutes, then scour well with a stiff brush or a clean nylon pot scrubber.
-Wipe up the solution with a clean cloth or sponge, then flood the surface with hot water to rinse.
-Mop up the rinse water and allow to air dry, or gently pat dry with paper towels.
+Allow this to sit for 3 to 5 minutes, then scour well with a stiff brush or a clean nylon pot scrubber.
+Wipe up the solution with a clean cloth or sponge, then rinse the surface with hot water.
+Shake off any excess water, and allow to air dry or gently pat dry with absorbent kitchen or paper towels.

 Vinegar and Hydrogen Peroxide